broadinstitute/herc/docs/Scheduler-Backend.md

 * `AuroraCLI`: uses the Aurora client executable;
 * `AuroraThrift` (yet to be written, but coming soon!): uses Aurora's Thrift interface;
-* `AuroraStub`: returns the same pre-packaged response for every request (for testing purposes).
+* `AuroraMock`: returns the same pre-packaged response for every request (for testing purposes).

 ## The backend interface